 The short list is made up of artists and designers with connections with many different countries.

 Who has selected the shortlist?

 Yes.
-Each of the finalists is invited to show pieces that best represent the body of work for which they have been short-listed.
+Each finalist shows one or more pieces that represent the work for which they were shortlisted.

-Will the Jameel Prize be awarded to an artist or designer or for a body of work?
+Is the Jameel Prize awarded to an artist or designer or for a particular body of work?